 We also announced this using our twitter handle:

 Prefer services that are private by design and favor encryption

 Mailfence is a secure and private email service that respect user data privacy and offers end-to-end encryption for emails.
 End-to-end encrypted data remains protected even with a compromised server.
 We plan to extend that kind of encryption to plain-text messages sent/received, and Documents component as well.
-We also plan to encrypt data-at-rest in the current of this year, which will effectively add another layer of protection to users’ data.
+We also plan to encrypt data-at-rest, which will effectively add another layer of protection to users’ data.
 Stay tuned!
 Learn more about Mailfence on our press page.

 – Mailfence Team

 Salman works as an Information security analyst for Mailfence.
 His areas of interests include cryptography, security architecture and design, access control and operations security.
 You can follow him on LinkedIn @mohammadsalmannadeem